 Your Program Mandatory Orientation will consist of two parts:

 - Program & Systems Orientation will be provided to you via our online learning management system (MOODLE).
 You will be given a 2-week period of time (Tuesday, April 19, 2015 from 9:00 AM - Tuesday, May 2, 2015 at 4:00 PM) in which to the complete the orientation.

 - Faculty & Class Introduction will be a physical face-to-face meeting at the Health Sciences building to meet your faculty and review the Class guidelines.
 This Introduction session is scheduled for

-Completion of both parts of the Mandatory Orientation is required to complete your eligibility and be given authorization to register for the Spring 2015 semester.
+Completion of both parts of the Mandatory Orientation is required to complete your eligibility and be given authorization to register for the Fall 2015 semester.

 Confirm your attendance at Mandatory Orientation Class Introduction HERE

 To prepare for the enrollment, you will need to read the ADN Student Handbook and complete the forms associated.
 The forms will need to be printed out, signed and submited with your Pre-Enrollment Clinical Requirements Packet.

 These links contain all of the forms you will need to complete your Clinical Requirements: